wilderness medicine

 Students and medics from the KCL Wilderness Medicine Society started the Wilderness Training Course in 2015.
 With the COVID-19 pandemic, the 2020 course had to adapt and went online.
 We took the opportunity provided by a virtual course to expand internationally, having international expert speakers and attendees from across Europe.
 Following from the success of the 2020 course, we want to retain the opportunity to learn from experts throughout the course, whilst now being able to facilitate the in-person, practical training, which is fundamental to wilderness medicine.

-We will be meeting on Tuesday evenings and approximately 1 Saturday per month for the practical elements, from November-April, with breaks for Christmas and Easter.
+We will be meeting on Tuesday evenings and approximately 2 Saturday sessions across the year for the practical elements, from November-April, with breaks for Christmas.

 The course is open to anyone with a biomedical and clinical background.
 The assumed standard is second year medicine with Basic Life Support (BLS), however people with relevant knowledge and experience may still apply.
 Selection criteria and fees can be found in the application document.
 For more information, go to our FAQ.